Mark Burrows

-Mark W. Burrows (born 21 July) is an Australian television news presenter and journalist.
+Mark W. Burrows is an Australian television news presenter and journalist.

-He is currently a senior correspondent for Nine News in Sydney.
-Burrows is also a news presenter for Today Extra, Nine's morning and afternoon news on Monday's and is a stand-in presenter for Nine News Sydney at 6 pm.
-Burrows has been a journalist for the Nine Network for more than three decades.
+Burrows is currently the Friday and Saturday presenter for Nine News Sydney and a senior reporter for Nine News.
+He has been a journalist for the Nine Network for more than four decades.

 Career

-Burrows spent almost six years working as Nine's US correspondent, covering two US presidential elections, the LA riots and earthquakes.
-In 1996 he was Nine’s reporter for the Atlanta Olympics.
+Burrows spent almost six years as Nine’s United States correspondent, covering two US presidential elections, the Los Angeles riots and several major earthquakes.
+In 1996 he was Nine’s reporter at the Atlanta Olympics.

-In 1997 Burrows was posted to Nine's London Bureau where he covered the death of Princess Diana and the Iraq war.
-He also made numerous trips to Majorca in Spain, covering fugitive Christopher Skase.
+In 1997, Burrows was posted to Nine’s London bureau, where he covered the death of Princess Diana, and the Iraq War.
+He also made numerous trips to Majorca, Spain, reporting on fugitive businessman Christopher Skase.

-In 2000, Burrows was a part of Nine's Sydney Olympics reporting team.
+In 2000, Burrows was part of Nine’s Sydney Olympics reporting team.

-Burrows led the coverage of the Bali bombings at the end of 2002.
-The coverage earned Nine a Walkley and Logie Award.
-He went on to report on the Bali Nine drug arrests and the jailing of marijuana smuggler Schapelle Corby.
+He led Nine’s coverage of the 2002 Bali bombings, with the network’s reporting earning both a Walkley Award and a Logie Award.
+He later reported on the Bali Nine drug arrests and the conviction of Schapelle Corby.

-He is now a senior reporter for Nine News in Sydney.
+In June 2026, Burrows was appointed Friday and Saturday presenter for Nine News Sydney, replacing Georgie Gardner.
+He continues to serve as a senior reporter for Nine News.

-Burrows has been a journalist for Nine News for more than 35 years.

 Personal life

 Early life

 Burrows was born and bred in Hobart, Tasmania, Australia.
-After three years at the University of Tasmania, he turned his back on a career in the law and joined Hobart’s TVT6, where he covered the Franklin River dam controversy under the mentorship of journalist Hendrik Gout.
+After three years at the University of Tasmania, he turned his back on a career in the law and joined Hobart's TVT6, where he covered the Franklin River dam controversy under the mentorship of journalist Hendrik Gout.